 One of the main principles of Saori is to consider the difference between people and machines.
 With Saori weaving, the user will be creating something personalized for yourself rather than getting more conventional factory-produced clothing.
 Mistakes are accepted as part of the process since each participant in Saori is an individual.
 Flaws and irregularities in these patterns created help contribute to the beauty and uniqueness of the style.

 In the early 1990s, Misao Jo was honored by the Health and Welfare Minister and even the Prime Minister, Kiichi Miyazawa, for her contributions in the weaving industry.
 Saori’s popularity spread and is now practiced in more than 45 countries around the world.

 Misao Jo passed away in 2018 at the age of 104.
 Her third son, Kenzo Jo, who helped support Misao’s mission by building the first Saori loom, continues to promote his mother’s legacy.

-In 2004, Kenzo built Saorinomori, which translates to “Saori Forest,” a place where all the weaving tools, especially the looms, are produced.
-Saori looms are different compared to the usual ones since they are small and portable, and mostly powered by foot.
+In 2004, Kenzo established Saorinomori, or “The Saori Forest”, intended to be a place where all the weaving tools, especially the looms, are produced.
+Saori looms are different compared to traditional looms, since they are built to be small and portable, and mostly powered by foot.